prestontimmons/django-email-template/README.md

 send("myemail.html", dict(name=name))
 ```

-This will use `django.core.mail.send_mail` to send the email to the
+This will send a `text/plain` email message using
-specified recipients.
+`django.core.mail.EmailMessage` to the specified recipients.

+You can optionally add an `html` block to send a multipart email, or
+specify the `html` block only, which sends a `text/html` email.

 **Providing a request context**